 Daniel V. Ward

-Dan Ward has a wide range of experience in complex commercial disputes and securities litigation, including trials and appeals, SEC investigations and international arbitration.
-His clients include investment advisers (including private equity sponsors, hedge funds and mutual funds), public companies, and individual officers and directors.
+Dan Ward has a wide range of experience in complex commercial disputes and securities litigation, including trials and appeals, investigations and international arbitration.
+His clients include public and private companies, investment advisers (including private equity sponsors, hedge funds and mutual funds) and individual officers and directors.